Leaching and percolation tests

 In the Supplementary Information of Hennebert et al. (2022) (above-mentioned reference) are presented:

-• A very limited literature (7 papers) review on presence of particles in leachates.
+- A limited literature (7 papers) review showing all the presence of nanoparticles in leachates.
 Much other papers could have been cited

-• Experimental date with counts of particles < 0.45 µm in leachates (100 million per milliliter), and the fact that, counter-intuitively, the centrifugation before the 450 nm-filtration delivers leachates more concentrated in particles (1 sample) and statistically more concentrated in elements (+13%, 27 samples, 287 paired data) (Hennebert et al. 2022, this page).
+- Experimental date with counts of particles < 0.45 µm in leachates (100 million per milliliter), and the fact that, counter-intuitively, the centrifugation before the 450 nm-filtration delivers leachates more concentrated in particles (1 sample) and statistically more concentrated in elements (+13%, 27 samples, 287 paired data) (Hennebert et al. 2022, supp info).
 Without centrifugation, a filter cake can build up on the membrane and act as additional filter for the particles.
 That point is discussed in detail in the EU leaching test ((annex E of EN 12457 series).

-Experts in standardization bodies should stop to deny the variability of the tests, and accept strict modus operandi to reduce that variability, avoiding to jeopardise these methods of assessment of the mobile fraction of waste, useful for risk assessment and circular economy.
+Experts in standardization bodies of construction materials and waste from Germany, The Netherlands, Denmark and Finland of the CEN TC444 should stop to deny the variability of the tests, and accept strict modus operandi to reduce that variability, avoiding to jeopardise these methods of assessment of the mobile fraction of waste, useful for risk assessment and circular economy.

 More data in the cited paper and its supplementary information: